Tinnitus Self-Help & Remedies

-It is normal to worry about tinnitus, and this stress seems to worsen symptoms.
-That is why it is important to learn to relax.
+It is normal to worry about tinnitus, and this stress will worsen symptoms.
+That is why it is crucial to learn to relax.
 Deep breathing exercises, progressive muscle relaxation, and guided imagery are some techniques you can use to help you relax.
 Aromatherapy, improved posture, massage, and yoga have similar relaxing benefits.
 Since no two people are the same, try these different methods for several days to determine what best helps you relax.

 3. Stay active

 Keeping active and involved in your interests and hobbies can enhance your quality of life, taking your focus away from your tinnitus.
 Trying something new, rekindling an old interest, or helping in the community keeps your mind busy and can also help with optimal health.
 Many experts recommend at least 40 minutes of daily physical activity, and exercise is great for your body and brain to manage stress.